-Barn dances, with music provided by our own "All Volunteer String Band," bring folks together to play, dance and listen.
+Barn dances, with music provided by our own String Band, bring folks together to play, dance and listen.
 Reels, squares, line dances and waltzes provide fun for the whole family.

 Plank Road members are active at festivals and present concerts and other events showcasing a wide range of acoustic music.
 Our members also offer their experience and skills in helping community organizations present a variety of musical events.

 Our newsletter, Quarter Notes, is highly regarded in the folk community.
 Published quarterly, Quarter Notes brings members news and reports of upcoming events and festivals, articles on performing artists, discussions of musical techniques, and a wealth of other information.
 Quarter Notes is available by mail and on line.